How to Remove the Cigarette Smoke Smell From Your Car

 Make your car a smoke free zone.
 Don't allow cigarettes or cigars to be lit in your car, as not only is it unsafe, but it can it discolour your interior and will continue to contribute to the smoke smell in your car.

-For specialised advice on cleaning, and removing odours and stains, download our Stain Removal guide FREE below.
+For specialised advice on cleaning, and removing odours and stains, see our Stain Removal guide.

 Gina Gibbs